Landing Light (book): Contents

-Theme
+Themes

 Sarah Crown has stated that whether physically, emotionally, or spiritually, each poem in Landing Light illustrates forms of death.
 The "light" in the title is an indication of the possibility of redemption, even in times of darkness.
 According to Matthew Reynolds, "The Landing", one of two poems related to the title of the book, positions the protagonist in between the 'complex upper light' and 'the darker flight / that fell back to the dead'.
 The protagonist is in search for someone/something only to find that the quarry is himself.